Karen Diefendorf reflects on her career as female chaplain in the army, Tyson Foods and beyond.

 GP: Now you oversee about 100 chaplains in 25 states.
 Tell us about the scope of the job.

 KD: There are a few chaplains in the corporate headquarters, but the majority are at our 140 or so plants, seeing people one on one.
 Our team members rely on their chaplains to help them cope with life.
 I’ve taught our chaplains to ask two questions.
 One: tell me how your beliefs help you cope with what you are going through.
 That gives an insight into how people think.
-I also ask them: tell me how your beliefs are helping you right now.
+I also ask them: tell me how your beliefs are not helping you right now.
 One thing I’ve learned is that when crises happen there is often a crisis of faith.

 GP: Has counseling during Covid been a challenge?